 Staff pick: BLT with Tiger Chips and a Homemade Bloody Mary

-The Lift - Coffee, breakfast and light afternoon fare (opening spring 2018)
+The Lift - Coffee, breakfast and light afternoon fare

 The newest addition to June Lake eateries, The Lift is one of the first establishments you see coming into the June Lake Village.
-The Lift will offer espresso, coffee, breakfast and grab-and-go items.
+The Lift offers espresso, coffee, breakfast and grab-and-go items.
 This will be ideal for fisherman, skiers, and hikers who want to grab something quick and get the day started.
 In the afternoon/evening, light fare will be offered along with beer and wine.
 With a new atmosphere and refreshing new menu, this place is sure to be a hit.

 Seasonal Establishments April – October